 Often the term “mortgage insurance” is thrown out by banks as a clever way to disguise what in essence is a creditor product with a declining benefit.
+Mortgage insurance and life insurance are not the same, in fact life insurance has much more benefits to it and holds its value better.
 Banks often push unsuspecting clients to purchase a product based on their own sales targets rather than what is in the best interest of their clients.
 It’s also convenient for them to do so while you’re applying for a mortgage with the bank.
+We have 10 Reasons Why You Should Avoid Bank Mortgage Insurance in Canada, mortgage insurance is not right for everybody, and it is not mandatory.
+Mortgage insurance in Canada is a declining benefit, it is costly, and lacks the freedom of a life insurance policy.

 What is Mortgage Insurance?